phronmophobic/blog/markdown/ui-model.md

 ## Performance

 Performance is an important feature for any user interface.
 User interfaces that feel responsive are better.
 While many low hanging optimizations have been implemented, achieving the fastest benchmarks is not currently a priority.
 Membrane is still in the design phase and the highest priority is to optimize the design.
 Performance considerations will influence design decisions.
 While membrane is still in the design phase, bottlenecks will be addressed as necessary.
-If you experience performance issue, please file a [github issue](https://github.com/phronmophobic/membrane/issues/new).
+If you experience a performance issue, please file a [github issue](https://github.com/phronmophobic/membrane/issues/new).

 Having said that, one of the surprises of working on membrane is how responsive the resulting UIs feel.
 One of the main points of comparison is the web browser and it turns out the web browser spends a bunch of time monkeying around.